Restoration Path: Controversies

+Leadership renunciations

 After Jack McIntyre, a friend of co-founder John Evans, died by suicide because of his inability to change, Evans left Love in Action and denounced it as dangerous.
 He said: "They're destroying people's lives.
 If you don't do their thing, you're not of God, you'll go to hell.
 They're living in a fantasy world."

 John Smid recounts becoming a Christian in 1982.
 He found that his religious conviction was incompatible with his homosexuality.
 He entered into a relationship with a woman and married.
 In 1986 he joined the leadership of Love In Action, eventually becoming executive director.
 Smid left LIA in 2008.
 In 2011, on his website, he stated that homosexuality is an intrinsic part of one's being, and that "change, repentance, reorientation and such" cannot occur, and noted that he had "never met a man who experienced a change from homosexual to heterosexual".
 On November 16 2014, John Smid married his same-sex partner, Larry McQueen.